When it comes to eating on Oahu, we love keeping it casual.

 Why we love it: Super unique fish options for poke, plus some of the most unique sides we’ve tasted.

-While there are tons and tons of great options in the North Shore, I would highly recommend Poke For The People.
+While there are tons and tons of great food options in the North Shore, I cannot recommend Poke For The People enough.
 While writing this now, I am drooling and dreaming about the freshness of the fish…

-Without a doubt, this is our favorite place to get poke on the North Shore!
+Without a doubt, this is our favorite place to get lunch on the North Shore!

 Whenever we’re in the area, our usual is a 2-item bowl with the shoyu ahi and the daily special (we always have our fingers crossed that it’s the creamy garlic marlin or swordfish).

-The quality of the fish is always perfect.
-The sides that came with our poke bowl also complimented the fish so well!
+The quality of the fish is always perfect, and the sides are super creative too.
+We love pairing our poke bowl with the Okinawan sweet potato puree side — it complements the fish so well!

 Address: 66-214 Kamehameha Hwy Haleiwa, HI 96712